Goblin shark: Human interactions

-As a deep-sea species, the goblin shark poses no danger to humans.
+As a deep-sea species, the goblin shark has not been shown to pose a danger to humans.
 After David Starr Jordan described the shark in 1898, more findings were published in 1910.
 "The new shark is certainly grotesque, [...] the most remarkable feature is the curiously elongated nose."
 A few specimens have been collected alive and brought to public aquariums, though they only survived briefly.
 One kept at Tokai University lived for a week, while another at Tokyo Sea Life Park lived for two days.
 Its economic significance is minimal; the meat may be dried and salted, while the jaws fetch high prices from collectors.
 At one time, the Japanese used it for liver oil and fertilizer.
 This shark is not targeted by any fisheries, but is occasionally found as bycatch in bottom gillnets and trawls, hooked on longlines, or entangled in fishing gear.
 Most captures are isolated incidents; one of the few areas where it is caught regularly is off southern Japan, where around 30 individuals (mostly juveniles) are taken each year.
 A black scabbardfish (Aphanopus carbo) fishery off Madeira also takes two or three goblin sharks annually.
 During April 2003, more than a hundred goblin sharks were caught off northwestern Taiwan; the cause of the event was unknown, though observers noted it was preceded by a major earthquake.
 The species had never been recorded in the area before, nor found in such numbers since.

 The International Union for Conservation of Nature (IUCN) categorized the goblin shark as Least Concern.
 In addition to its wide range, most of its population is thought to reside in unfished environments because few adults are caught.
 Therefore, it is not believed to be threatened by human activity.
 However, during June 2018 the New Zealand Department of Conservation classified the goblin shark as "At Risk – Naturally Uncommon" with the qualifiers "Data Poor" and "Secure Overseas" using the New Zealand Threat Classification System.